 I wish that I could give you very specific details of exactly when to plant, but that depends on your gardening zone and microclimates.
-More northern areas of the U.S need very different plans from the southern parts of the U.S. The suggestions given will apply to most of the United States.
-Some southern areas that have very hot summers and possibly don’t freeze in the winter will plant their cool weather crops during winter and warm weather crops during spring or fall.
+More northern areas of the U.S. need very different plans from the southern parts of the U.S. The suggestions given will apply to most of the U.S. Gardeners in southern areas that have very hot summers and possibly don’t freeze in the winter will plant their cool weather crops during winter and warm weather crops during spring or fall.

 The basic principle of having a continual harvest is to vary what you plant when you plant, and always have something growing.
 Having knowledge of what plants prefer cooler weather versus the hot summers will help, as will time to harvest.
 When one grouping is done, don’t leave the soil bare.
 Immediately plant something else.
 Even if you have plans to plant the same cool-weather crop in both the spring and fall, you can use a very short-season crop to fill that ground in the between-time.